USA Lacrosse: U.S. National Teams

 As the United States is a full member of World Lacrosse, it takes part in all competitions organized and sanctioned by it.
 USA Lacrosse oversees all aspects of the U.S. Men's and Women's National, Sixes, Under-20 and Box Team programs.

 The U.S. Men's National Team has won 11 World Lacrosse Championships, world championships in field lacrosse at the senior team level and won six straight World Championships from 1982 to 2002.
 The last World Championships were held in San Diego in 2023 with the U.S. beating Canada in the gold medal game.
-In the U20, the United States has won every tournament to date with a total of nine championships, most recently in Limerick, Ireland in 2022.
+In the U20 age group (formerly U19), the United States won the first nine championships before Canada edged the U.S. 6-5 in the gold medal game in 2025 on Jeju Island, South Korea.

 The U.S. Women's National Team has won nine Women's Lacrosse World Cups.
 The most recent World Cup was held in Towson, Maryland in July 2022, where the U.S. defeated Canada 11-8 in the championship.
 In the women's Under-20 World Lacrosse Championships, the United States has won world championships in 1999, 2003, 2007, 2011, 2019 and 2024.
 The U.S. women also won the inaugural World Lacrosse Box Championship in 2024.

+Lacrosse will return to the Summer Olympic Games in Los Angeles in 2028 as a medal sport for the first time in over a century.
+The Olympics will use the new sixes discipline of the sport which made its international debut at 2022 World Games in Birmingham, Ala.
+The U.S. men and women both won silver with Canada capturing gold.
+Women's lacrosse sixes was also contested at 2025 World Games in Chengdu, China.
+The U.S. women defeated Canada in the gold medal game with Marie McCool earning MVP honors.